UbiquityDotNET/Llvm.NET/docfx/articles/InternalDetails/LlvmBindingsGenerator-Configuration.md

 #### Alias handles
 On occasion there are places where the LLVM-C APIs retrieve a handle to an object that is just an alias (e.g. not ultimately owned by the caller after the call completes).
-These are usually child objects returning a reference to the parent.
+These are usually, but not always, child objects returning a reference to the parent.
 In such cases the application should never dispose the handle as it doesn't own it.

 ### ContextHandleTemplate
 Contextual handles are those that are always references to objects owned by a parent container